MahsaAm2/Brain-MRI-Classification/README.md

 # Brain MRI Classification: Normal vs. Abnormal

 This project classifies brain MRI images into two categories: normal and abnormal.
-The dataset, sourced from the [iAAA MRI Challenge](https://github.com/iAAA-event/iAAA-MRI-Challenge), consists of 3,132 MRI scans from 1,044 patients, including T1-weighted (T1-W), T2-weighted (T2-W), and FLAIR images.
-Each patient has between 16 to 20 MRI slices, featuring various brain conditions such as tumors, Alzheimer's, and atrophy.
+The dataset, sourced from the [iAAA MRI Challenge](https://github.com/iAAA-event/iAAA-MRI-Challenge), consists of 3,132 MRI scans from 1,044 patients, including T1-weighted spin-echo (T1W_SE), T2-weighted turbo spin-echo (T2W_TSE), and T2-weighted FLAIR (T2W_FLAIR) images.
+Each patient has between 16 to 20 MRI slices, with conditions such as tumors, Alzheimer's, and atrophy represented in the dataset.

 ## Sample MRI Scans